 The 5 Love Languages are; Words Of Affirmation, Acts Of Service, Receiving Gifts, Quality Time and Physical Touch.
 Everyone likes to receive love in all five languages at some level, however, most people have one or two primary languages that they value above the rest.

 You can discover what your Love Languages are right here.
-In order to discover your partner’s Love Language, you must observe the way they express love to others and analyse what they complain about most often and what they request from you most often.
+In order to discover your partner’s Love Language, you must pay attention to what they request from you most often.

-Below we’ll unpack each of the 5 Love Languages.
+Below we’ll unpack each of the 5 Love Languages in more detail.

 - Words Of Affirmation